 Let's discuss the common indicators of roof leaks:

 The Threat of Mold: How It Signals a Leaking Roof

 One of your house’s biggest enemies is mold.
 Mold build-up occurs during the rainy season and grows on your roof’s surface or on the junction where the exterior wall meets the roof.
 Over time, this can lead to wood rot and damage the interior of your home.

 In some cases, mold starts growing in window frames and goes unnoticed while it continues to destroy your home.
 Be proactive and make sure to inspect your home frequently.

-If you notice a roof shingle missing or deformed during a visual inspection, call a roofer to avoid any further roof leaks.
-Without shingles, your roof will lose its waterproofing, so make sure that you replace missing or damaged ones on time.
+If you notice any shingles missing or lifted during a visual inspection, call a roofer to avoid any further roof leaks.
+Without shingles, your roof will lose its waterproofing.
+It's important to make sure that missing or damaged roofing materials get repaired promptly.